 - Disabled scanning in RF 5ghz.

 - Changed the transmit power to Min-12 & Max-18 as shown below. (in RF tab only).

-7. After the changes we monitored the connection in different floors and with different client machines, latency was reduced to average 13.3ms on 2.4Ghz and 9ms on 5 ghz.
+7. After the changes we monitored the connection in different floors and with different client machines, latency was reduced to an average 13.3ms on 2.4Ghz and 9ms on 5 GHz.

-8. Avoid Hotspots and any interfering devices with wireless network.
+8. Avoid Hotspots and any interfering devices with the wireless network.

 Hope it helps !
 Cheers !